tinacms/tina.io/CONTRIBUTING.md

 - Spelling and grammer checker has been run
 - Graphics and images are clear and useful
 - Any prerequisites and next steps are defined.
-- Documents in a series have appropriate "Next" links

 ## Style guide